viamrobotics/docs/docs/how-tos/hello-world-module.md

 First, implement the camera API methods by editing the camera class definition:

-1. Open the <file>hello-world/src/main.py</file> file again in your code editor.

-1. Add the following to the list of imports at the top of <file>main.py</file>:
+1. Add the following to the list of imports at the top of <file>hello-world/src/main.py</file>:

     ```python {class="line-numbers linkable-line-numbers"}
     from viam.media.utils.pil import pil_to_viam_image